So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 To help you write killer descriptions, check out this App Store optimization guide by Entrepreneur Magazine, and another by Copyhackers:

-Here are some actionable app-description takeaways you can implement from the get go:
+Here are some actionable app-description takeaways you can implement into your app optimization strategy from the get go:

 1) Put your most persuasive info in the first five lines (your sell)